 For the right person, the undergraduate program in philosophy may prove to be a turning point.
-As one philosopher remarked, rather than ask what you can do with philosophy, you consider what philosophy will do with you.
+As one philosopher remarked, rather than ask what you can do with philosophy, you should consider what philosophy will do with you.

-B.A.
-Sanskrit
+4.5 B.A.
+SANSKRIT

-Sanskrit was the principal vehicle for all intellectual discourse in India for more than two thousand years.
+Sanskrit was the principal vehicle for all intellectual discourses in India for more than two thousand years.
 With the new FYUP placing more emphasis on inter-discliplinarity, Sanskrit syllabus has been redesigned to focus on India's own explorations and achievements in various fields such as language and literature studies, socio-political theories, philosophy, aesthetics and dramaturgy, science and mathematics etc.

 The FYUP allows four openings for the study of Sanskrit.
-It can be read as DC I, DCII, Foundation and Application subject.
+It can be read as DC I, DC II, Foundation and Application subjects.

 DC I - Sanskrit is the major subject here with 20 papers to be done in eight semesters.
-It covers a wide range of areas like Vedas, Upanishad, grammar, literature - classical as well as modern, Indian social and political thought, poetics and aesthetics, Indian philosophy etc. A person desirous of opting for Sanskrit as DC I must be highly motivated and willing to work hard and must have studied Sanskrit preferably up to class X at least.
+It covers a wide range of areas like Vedas, Upanishads, grammar, literature - classical as well as modern, Indian social and political thought, poetics and aesthetics and Indian philosophy.
+A person desirous of opting for Sanskrit as DC I must be highly motivated and willing to work hard and must have studied Sanskrit up to class X at least.
 Knowledge of Sanskrit will be tested at the interview.

 DC II - This is a minor course in Sanskrit with six papers to be done in as many semesters.
 It starts with an elementary language course and then covers discipline areas like social and economic thought, logic and debating techniques, astronomy and mathematics, aesthetics and Indian theatre.
 A student doing a major in any subject in science or humanities can opt for this course.
+A candidate desirous of studying Sanskrit as a DC II subject must have read Sanskrit at least up to class X and must prove the ability to handle advanced texts.
+College may devise its own ways to determine a candidate's competence in Sanskrit.